melaniebrgr/ask-the-met/README.md

 ### Components

-To discover the components of the application I tried an "event storming" approach where I assume events are used to communicate within and without the application (a.k.a typical of a standard redux app).
-Then components grouping the types of events were derived.
+To discover the components (I'll call them modules to distiguish from UI components) of the application I tried an "event storming" approach where I assume events are used to communicate within and without the application (a.k.a typical of a standard redux app).
+Then module grouping the types of events were derived.
 For the ~~user~~ art-lover, the following core events are envisioned (subject to change):

 - Art requested
 - Q&A submitted